 The achievements and self-evident team spirit of the GB Women’s hockey team in Rio captured the hearts and minds of the nation.
 In the modern era of professional sport it stood apart as an example of the amazing results that a group of individuals can achieve when single minded in their pursuit of a goal and united by a common ambition, culture, values and behaviours.

 As captain of the England and GB women’s hockey teams for 13 years and an international player for 17 Kate was an integral part of the squad, unanimously voted in her by her teammates for her ability to lead by example, nurture talent and bring the best out of people.
 Her career started in 1999 and she reached the pinnacle of the game, amassing 3 Commonwealth Games medals as well as bronze at London 2012 and of course Olympic gold in Rio.
 Glory however did not always come easily – in London 2012 Kate’s jaw was broken in the first match, but her determination was on display as she returned after only 2 games to play with a plate in her jaw and a facial mask.
 In 2014 the team hit a new low with a 10th place finish at the Hockey World Cup when they had arrived as favourites.
-The setback started an intense period of introspection within the GB camp, during which their structure, team work and culture was laid bare and rebuilt from the bottom up.
+The setback started an intense period of introspection within the GB camp, during which their structure, team essay about work and culture was laid bare and rebuilt from the bottom up.
 The result was a new vision ‘Be the difference, create history, inspire the future’, and a culture and set of behaviours that each player looked to their team mates to live and breathe every day.

 Such experiences form the bedrock of Kate’s speaking, as she shares her personal experiences of leadership, team building, goal setting and high performance.
 Away from the field she also reflects on the importance of inclusive diversity.
 Having married her team mate Helen in 2013, Kate describes hockey as her ‘safe space’, a family which accepted her for who she was and whose only expectation was that she gave her best every day.
 More widely she speaks about the make-up of the hockey squads she played in – a collection of diverse individuals and personalities, who sometimes clashed, but who all brought different things to the table and were respected for their individual strengths and personalities.